kosmos-industrie40/kosmos-analyses-cloud-connector/README.md

 ## Configuration
 The configuration of the application will be made through two configuration files and command line flags.
-In the next three sections will be explain the important configuration parameter.
+In the next three sections will be explain the important configuration parameters.

 ### CLI-Flags
 In this section the command line parameters will be displayed.
 Flags which are created by the logging tool `klog` will not be